 Using popular theatre and education-based activities, participants will explore the key concepts of climate change and the challenges and opportunities presented by climate change from a personal, local and global perspective.

-NEW!
 Making Connections: Climate Change & Water

 Adaptable for grades 1-6